How to Package and Ship Candles

 How to ship candles that are not in containers or pillar candles

 Many of us make pillar candles and they need to be protected just like candles made in glass vessels.
 They will break just as easily as the glass.
 They should first be wrapped in a poly wrapper to protect the candle before it’s wrapped in bubble wrap.
-I also do not wrap in paper.
+I also do not wrap it on paper.
 Paper will draw the fragrance from the candle over time and is not something I use with anything I make that has fragrance oil (or essential oil).
 It also could stick to an unwrapped candle making a mess.

 How to ship candles in the heat so they don’t melt